The Lax Equation and Weak Regularity of Asymptotic Estimate Lie Groups

-In this paper, we apply the group structure \eqref{oifdoifdoifdiofdiofdiofdiod} to prove Theorem \ref{oisiosdidsoiososdids}.
-We combine it with an integral transformation that we introduce, which is compatible with these group operations.
-This integral transformation is also used in this paper to prove Formula \eqref{jhsdjhsdjhsdq2}.
-It naturally arises in the context of semiregular Lie groups: \begingroup \begin{itemize} \item Let $G$ be $C^k$-semiregular for $k\in \NN\sqcup \{\lip, \infty\}$.
-Proposition \ref{fdfdfd} states that the map
+In this paper, we use the solutions \eqref{oisdpodspodspodspodspodspodspodsopdspodsdsds} to prove Theorem \ref{oisiosdidsoiososdids}.
+We combine them with an integral transformation that we introduce, and that is also used to prove Formula \eqref{jhsdjhsdjhsdq1dsds} in the nilpotent weakly $C^k$-regular situation.
+It naturally arises in the context of semiregular Lie groups: \begingroup \begin{itemize} \item Let $G$ be $C^k$-semiregular for $k\in \NN\cup \{\lip, \infty\}$.
+Then, the integral transformation